Corpus Christi Retreat

 Meet your Retreat Master

 The retreat master, Deacon Matthew Newsome, is a student of the spirituality of St. Francis de Sales, especially the common-sense spiritual direction offered in the Introduction to the Devout Life.
-He entered the Church through the RCIA twenty two year ago and has since helped guide many along the same journey deploying some of the same practical spiritual wisdom.
-He serves as campus minister at Western Carolina University and holds a Master of Theology degree from Holy Apostles College & Seminary.
+He entered the Church through the RCIA twenty-two years ago and has since helped guide many along the same journey deploying some of the same practical spiritual wisdom.
+He serves as a campus minister at Western Carolina University and holds a Master of Theology degree from Holy Apostles College & Seminary.
 He writes a monthly column for the Catholic News Herald and blogs at www.testeverythingblog.com.
 He and his wife Joannie live in the mountains of NC with their seven children, a small flock of sheep, a smattering of chickens, and one ornery donkey.

 The last time Deacon Matt was at the conference center, the retreatants rated his presentations “Excellent”.
 One commented, “A very rewarding time!
 The group was wonderful and Deacon Matt was great with his presentations.
 I’m so glad I came!”